cscannell-inacloud/Microsoft-Teams-Docs/teams/activityfeed.md

 Additionally, you can also send personal (1:1 chat) messages into the feed as preview cards summarizing your app's activity.
 You can construct the message such that clicking on the card navigates the user straight to the message or object that triggered the notification, such as an entity in a tab.
 This allows the user to see the full content of the activity.

-## Sending content to the Activity Feed
+## Sending content to the activity feed

 Activity feed notification leverages your existing integration with the Bot Framework APIs.
-You can flag specific messages to generate notifications which appear in the Activity Feed.
+You can flag specific messages to generate notifications which appear in the activity ffeed.
 This allows generating higher levels of engagement by creating alerts on web/desktop and mobile apps.

+When constructing your message, the following fields should be populated so that the correct preview content can be shown in the feed:
+* `message.text`, which shows up as the activity title
+* `message.summary`, which shows up as the activity preview

 In addition to simply appearing in the feed, your app can also encode a deep link URL to an entity, such as your app’s tab.
 This drives user engagement to your app’s tab by allowing one-click navigation to that tab’s content.

-### REST API
+#### REST API sample

 For a message to be eligible to be included in the feed, simply mark an existing bot message with a special property, which indicates it should generate a notification: